The Eight Best Outdoor Swimming Pools in Brisbane for 2023

 Nothing says inner-city swimming like Streets Beach at South Bank Parklands, as man-made as that beach may be.
 Perhaps the vantages over the brown Brisbane River make it seem more appealing, or perhaps it's the holiday-like vibe that emanates from the sight of sand and water so far from a coastline; either way, Brisbane's only beach in the middle of the city is a lagoon-like landmark.
 There may be no surf, but there is plenty of sun and fun.
 Don't forget, South Bank also boasts two other aqua spaces: the boat pool, lapping closer to the river's edge; and the Aquativity interactive water-play park.

-When it comes to location, few outdoor pools can beat Ithaca, nestled as it is among the leafy expanses of Paddington and across the road from Suncorp Stadium.
+When it comes to location, few outdoor pools can beat Ithaca Swimming Pool in Brisbane, nestled as it is among the leafy expanses of Paddington and across the road from Suncorp Stadium.
 Cafes, bars and restaurants are just a short stroll up the street for those in search of some post-swim refreshments (if the dip itself hasn't done the relaxing trick, that is).
 The nearby highways might be bustling; however, inside the grass-lined confines of the complex, there's nothing but serenity.
 Splash about in the saltwater pool, or read a book in one of the many shady areas.
 The choice is yours.

 Located within the Colmslie Recreation Reserve at Morningside are two pools and a water play park just waiting to get you wet.
 The Colmslie Aquatic Centre may be a newer addition to Brisbane's map of public swimming spots, opening in 2010, but it remains an enticing one nonetheless.
 Both pools are heated and accessible all-year round, and play host to squad training as well as fitness classes.
 Head to nearby Oxford Street at Bulimba afterwards for a bite to eat, bring a picnic in the park next door or drop a reel at the on-site fishing platform to perfect your summery excursion.